We're an affiliate

 Caffeine is a stimulant that can speed up your nervous system.
 It’s found in coffee, tea, cola, energy drinks, and chocolate.
 Caffeine can also be added to some medicines.

 Most people can drink moderate amounts of caffeine without any problems.
 But if you’re sensitive to it, you might want to cut back.
 As you get older, your body metabolizes caffeine more slowly.
 So even a small amount of caffeine can keep you up at night or make you feel jittery during the day.

 If you have trouble sleeping, avoid caffeine after 2 p.m.
 And don’t drink more than 200 mg a day.
 That’s about two 6-ounce cups of coffee, 10 12-ounce cans of soda, or four 16-ounce energy drinks.

 You might also want to avoid caffeine if you have anxiety or high blood pressure.
-If you’re pregnant, limit yourself to 200 mg a day.
+If you’re drinking coffee when pregnant, limit yourself to 200 mg a day.

 How much caffeine is too much caffeine